 - Did they have any point in their life where their gut hasn’t been right since?
 This could be a trip to somewhere like India or Bali, but quite often it’s a surgery or a stressful event in their life.
 The India or Bali trip might suggest the presence of or the aftermath of a parasite.
 The surgery suggests antibiotic overload.
 When you have surgery you are usually given an antibiotic at the time (I’ve had surgeries where I wasn’t told that I was given an antibiotic and was only informed when I asked) and given an antibiotic to take afterwards.
 I’m not criticising this process – if there’s any time an antibiotic should be given, I think a surgery should warrant it!
 However, we have to realise how this affects the patient’s microbiome and provide the necessary counteracting treatment, such as probiotics, at the same time.
 The stressful event suggests that the effect of the stress on the gut has lead to some ongoing issues.
 Stress actually slows the gut down as the body deals with the stressor.
 There is a big nerve called the vagus nerve that hooks our gut up to our brain.
 This is why doctors are running with the anti-depressants for IBS treatment.
 However, researchers are now linking the state of the gut microbiome to our moods, feelings and reactions.
 Working on improving the gut microbiome may have a huge impact on mental health and our ability to handle stress.
 I would prefer to work on that first before turning to medications that may have an adverse effect on our gut and the composition of the microbiome.
 Many of the side effects of anti-depressants are gastrointestinal in nature.

 - What is their family history?
-Did their parents or grandparents have gut issues?
+Did their parents or grandparents have gut health issues?
 This might suggest a genetic condition such as coeliac or even the same food intolerances.
 For example, if your mum or dad was unable to handle lactose (the sugar found in dairy products) then it is more likely that you may have the same trait.

 I then take a full medical history.
-Do they have any autoimmune conditions, or have they had any serious chronic illnesses over their lifetime?
+Do they have any autoimmune disease, or have they had any serious chronic diseases over their lifetime?
 Do they experience fungal infections on their body or do they have a history of thrush (both of which is suggestive of a yeast overgrowth in the bowel)?
 Every piece of information I gather from a client can help me get to the bottom of their discomfort.